+Statutory Authority

-Statutory Authority The statutory authority of the Department of State Police is established in Title 52 of the Code of Virginia.
+The statutory authority of the Department of State Police is established in Title 52 of the Code of Virginia.

 Customer Group Customers served annually Potential customers annually

 Businesses 549,916 549,916

 Circuit Courts 122 122

 Commissions/Authorities 2 2

 Commonwealth's Attorneys and staff 500 500

 Department Employees 2,829 2,829

 Emergency Medical Response Personnel 0 0

-Entities Registered for Community Notification of Sex Offenders 1,924 0
+Entities Registered for Community Notification of Sex Offenders 9,657 0

 Federal Motor Carrier Safety Administration 1 1

-Federal, State, and Local Criminal Justice Agencies 0 0
+Federal, State, and Local Criminal Justice Agencies 18,000 18,000

 Federal, State, and Local Law Enforcement Agencies 0 0

-Gun Dealers 1,800 1,800
+Gun Dealers 1,659 1,659

 Inspection Stations 4,280 4,280

 Inspectors (active) 14,528 14,528

 Motor Carriers 0 500,000

 Multi-jurisdictional investigative task forces 35 35

 Out of State Citizens 0 0

 Out of State Courts 0 0

 Out of State Law Enforcement Agencies 0 0

 Property and casualty insurance companies licensed to operate in Virginia 851 851

 Retired Law Enforcement Personnel 0 0

-Sex Offenders 15,096 15,096
+Sex Offenders 15,946 15,946

 STARS Agencies 21 21

 State agencies 43 43

-Virginia Citizens 7,567,465 7,567,465
+Virginia Citizens 7,769,089 7,769,089

-Virginia Courts 326 326
+Virginia Courts 379 379

 Virginia Law Enforcement Agencies 285 285

-Anticipated Changes To Agency Customer Base The population in Virginia is growing and changing.
-From 1980 to 2000, the population in Virginia increased 32.4 percent.
+The population in Virginia is growing and changing.
+From 1990 to 2008, the population in Virginia increased 25.6 percent.
 The aging of the Baby Boom generation will create new challenges for the department.
-As the elderly population increases elder abuse and other crimes against the elderly will almost certainly increase.
+As the elderly population increases, elder abuse and other crimes against the elderly will almost certainly increase.
 Older drivers may also present problems for the law enforcement community.
 Other demographic changes may also impact the department and its operations.
 Certain minority populations in Virginia are increasing.
 In 1990, the Hispanic population accounted for 2.6 percent of the total population while the Asian population made up 2.5 percent.
-Ten years later, these figures increased to 4.7 percent and 3.7 percent respectively.
+In 2007, these figures increased to 6.6 percent and 4.8 percent respectively.
 Many of these persons do not speak English.
 The department will need to prepare itself to provide law enforcement services to these growing populations.